-Following recommendations for screenings Screening There are many tools of prevention, including the following major tools: Establishing a healthy lifestyle, which includes habits such as wearing a seat belt, eating a healthy diet, getting... read more so that disorders such as high blood pressure and cancer are detected early
+Following recommendations for screenings Screening There are many tools of prevention, including the following major tools: Establishing a healthy lifestyle, which includes healthy habits such as wearing a seat belt, eating a healthy diet, getting... read more so that disorders such as high blood pressure and cancer are detected early

-If people are at high risk of developing certain disorders (such as atherosclerosis) or have such a disorder, taking drugs as recommended to prevent the disorder from developing or worsening (preventive drug therapy, also known as chemoprevention)
+If people are at high risk of developing certain disorders (such as atherosclerosis) or have such a disorder, taking medications as recommended to prevent the disorder from developing or worsening (called preventive medication therapy or chemoprevention)

 Lifestyle and disease are clearly linked.
-For example, eating an unhealthy diet Diet Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more (high in calories, saturated fats, and trans fatty acids), not exercising regularly, and smoking increase the risk of developing heart disease, cancer, and stroke—the three leading causes of death in the United States.
+For example, eating an unhealthy diet Diet Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more (high in calories, saturated fats, and trans fatty acids and deficient in certain other nutrients), not exercising regularly, and smoking increase the risk of developing heart disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
+The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary... read more , cancer Prevention of Cancer Although there are many different types of cancer, which have different causes and risk factors, doctors estimate that about 40% of cancers are preventable.
+Also, individual people have different... read more , and stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more —the three leading causes of death in the United States.
 Changing unhealthy lifestyle habits can help prevent particular disorders and/or improve fitness and quality of life.
-Talking with doctors and other health care practitioners can help people make good decisions and establish healthy habits.
+Talking with doctors and other health care professionals can help people make good decisions and establish healthy habits.
 However, establishing and maintaining a healthy lifestyle can be done only by the person.
 Consistently eating a healthy diet and getting enough exercise are difficult for many people, but people who do so reduce their risk of developing serious disorders and often feel better and have more energy.

 Eating plenty of vegetables, fruits, and whole-grain cereals and breads, partly because such a diet is high in fiber Fiber Some foods contain fiber, which is a tough complex carbohydrate.
 Fiber may be Partly soluble: It dissolves in water, and the body may be able to digest some of it.
 Insoluble: It does not dissolve... read more